Mishal-Asmat/biomass-wte-decision-framework/README.md

 streamlit run app/app.py
 ```

-Shows the choosen filters final decision table by biomass class and fuel cluster.
+Shows the chosen filters final decision table by biomass class and fuel cluster.
 It also
-shows technology distributions, cluster-vs-technology crosstabs, and the feature profiles of recommended technology whose decision is obtained acoording to selected filters.
+shows technology distributions, cluster-vs-technology crosstabs, and the feature profiles of the recommended technology whose decision is obtained according to selected filters.

 ## Testing